todo cli in rust.

 }

-this pattern handles three cases: successful load, missing file, and actual errors. no crashes, no confusing messages for new users.
+this handles three cases: successful load, missing file, and actual errors. no crashes, no confusing messages for new users.

-→ the command handler.
+→ the command handler

 impl Command {